To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Feed a Child SA has apologised after its advertisement - which was meant to raise awareness about starving children - drew heavy criticism.
+Feed A Child SA has apologised after its advertisement, meant to raise awareness about starving children, drew heavy criticism.
+(Screenshot)

 “We apologise for the advertisement.
 It was not intended to cause harm to anyone,” chief executive Elza Rautenbach told the South African Press Association on Wednesday.

 The advert, which was aired on television, showed a white woman having a meal and feeding a black child who is kneeling on the floor.

 The child is fed as if he was a dog.